 Some people will love Regalia's combat, and that's fine.
 Some people will think it's the point of the entire game, and that to simplify or skip it is to ruin the experience.
 That I'll disagree with.
 I didn't do much crafting or fishing, but I did spend a lot of time engaging with another of Regalia's systems by talking to my subjects and companions.

-Regalia is a bit like or the , in that finding the right day of the week to spend time with people enhances your bond, unlocking conversations where you get to know them.
+Regalia is a bit like Recettear: An Item Shop's Tale or the Persona series in that finding the right day of the week to spend time with people enhances your bond, unlocking conversations where you get to know them.
 The tone of these scenes is light-hearted, referential and self-aware.
 When I investigated my loyal bodyguard's dark secret I expected some BioWare-style plot twist and instead found out his hidden shame is that he collects Warhammer miniatures.
 It's delightful.

 Here's another example.
 During a text adventure I met an army of the undead with a zombie general who mistook me for one of his captains; it turned out he thought he was still alive, and was fighting a war everyone else knew was long over.
 I tried to explain but he wouldn't have a bar of it without proof in writing.
 So I traveled to one of the bureaucracy god's temples, found a death certificate, and showed it to him.
 Presented with incontrovertible proof of his own demise, the general realized he was finally free of obligation and his war was over.
 With a final salute, he and his soldiers silently laid down to rest.
 I took his fancy hat and now wear it in his memory.